StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 and c.title NOT LIKE '%Demo%'
 ```

-- Table of Questions and Answers (select table visualization)
+- Table of Questions and Answers

 ```sql
 select